BertilleT/BertilleT/README.md

 - **Parallel computing** and **neural network** : How to parallelize neural networks computing used in teledetection ?
 - In **Data journalism**, I am interested by articles from the "J'ai du bon data" team published in the French newspaper Le monde.
 - In **Network protocols**, I am dedicated to understand all the steps that happened to a packet from my local computer to my destinator when crossing the Internet.
 I am currently working on a project to configure my own vpn at home.
-- **Languages learning focuses** : Regardng programming languages, I would like to to go from beginner to intermediate level in C++ programming., and regarding human languages, I would like to move from an A1/A2 to a B1 level in Catalan.
+- **Languages learning focuses** : Regarding programming languages, I would like to to go from beginner to intermediate level in C++ programming, and regarding human languages, I would like to move from an A1/A2 to a B1 level in Catalan.

-Tell me if you would be interested to work together on one of those fields or if you have any ressources suggestions,
+If you would be interested to work together on one of those fields or if you have any ressources suggestions, feel free to contact me !
 All the best,
 B